Dallas: Sports

 FC Dallas play at Toyota Stadium (formerly FC Dallas Stadium and Pizza Hut Park), a stadium that opened in 2005.
 They currently play in MLS's Western Conference.
 The team was originally called the Dallas Burn and used to play in the Cotton Bowl.
 Although FC Dallas has not yet won a MLS Cup, they won the Lamar Hunt U.S. Open Cup in 1997 and 2016 and the Supporters' Shield in 2016.
 Previously, the Dallas Tornado played in the North American Soccer League from 1968 to 1981.

 The Dallas Wings came to The Metroplex in 2016 after relocating from Tulsa.

 There are many notable minor league teams in the Dallas-Fort Worth.
 The Allen Americans are a professional ice hockey team headquartered at the Credit Union of Texas Event Center in Allen, Texas, which currently plays in the ECHL.
 They are the minor league affiliate of the NHL's Seattle Kraken.
 The team was founded in 2009 in the Central Hockey League(CHL).
 They have won 4 straight championships, 2 in the CHL (2012–13, 2013–14) and 2 in the ECHL(2014–15, 2015–16).

 The Dallas Renegades are a professional football team in the UFL that plays their home games at Toyota Stadium.

 The Dallas Sidekicks (2012) are an American professional indoor soccer team based in Allen, Texas, a suburb of Dallas.
 They play their home games in the Credit Union of Texas Event Center.
 The team is named after the original Dallas Sidekicks that operated from 1984 to 2004.
 The MLS-affiliated North Texas SC team is a member of MLS Next Pro and plays in Frisco at Toyota Stadium; it is the reserve team of FC Dallas.
 The Dallas Mavericks own an NBA G League team, the Texas Legends.

 Rugby is a developing sport in Dallas and Texas in general.
 The multiple clubs, ranging from men's and women's clubs to collegiate and high school, are part of the Texas Rugby Football Union.
 Dallas was one of only 16 cities in the United States included in the Rugby Super League, represented by Dallas Harlequins.
-In 2020, Major League Rugby announced the Dallas Jackals as a new franchise.
 Australian rules football is also growing in Dallas.
 The Dallas Magpies, founded in 1998, compete in the United States Australian Football League.